a4lg/ffuzzy/README.md

     safe Rust (*this default might change before version 1.0* but safe Rust code will be preserved).
 Enabling this feature enables unsafe Rust code (although unsafe/safe code share the most using macros).
+*   `unchecked`
+    This feature exposes `unsafe` functions and methods that doesn't check the validity of the input.
+This is a subset of `unsafe` that exposes `unsafe` functionalities but does not switch the program to use the unsafe Rust.
 *   `nightly`
     This feature enables some features specific to the Nightly Rust.
 Note that this feature heavily depends on the version of `rustc` and should not be